tailhook/probor/README.rst

    fields instead of using ``Option<T>``)
 5. You can include application-specific validation code

+.. note:: Leaving the parentheses empty will result in the field strings stored as part of the payload.
+   This would undermine the goal of reducing byte count of data stored, and in such cases, one may as well use CBOR directly.

 At the end of the day, writing a parser explicitly with few helper macros looks like a much better idea than adding all the data as the meta information to the schema file.